 TGbn editor, please insert the following changes and apply the revised definitions:

-Access point identifier: [AP ID] A value used for identifying an AP during a Multi-AP Coordination (MAPC) transmission.
+Access point identifier: [AP ID] A value assigned by an AP to identify a coordinated AP in the multi-AP Coordination (MAPC) framework.(758)

-Coordinated access point (AP): [coordinated AP] An AP with which a sharing AP shares a portion of its obtained ()TXOP.
+coordinated access point (AP): [coordinated AP] An AP that either adjusts the duration of its obtained transmission opportunity (TXOP) to extend protection of a requesting AP, or with which a coordinating AP shares a portion of its obtained TXOP by allocating time portions to it or permitting concurrent transmissions as part of a multi-AP coordination (MAPC) procedure.(#745).

 Coordinated beamforming: [Co-BF] A Multi-AP technique where multiple APs coordinate to acquire CSI from OBSS STA(s) and apply beamforming vectors to perform concurrent transmissions to each AP’s associated STA(s) while minimizing interference to the recipient STA(s) in the OBSS(s).